 Downloading an app to your Versa can't be done from the watch.
-So you'll have to do it from inside of the Fitbit smartphone app and then sync it to the smartwatch to access it from the wrist.
+So you'll have to do it from inside the Fitbit smartphone app and then sync it to the smartwatch to access it from the wrist.

-Some of these apps will prove essential, some you'll grow tired of quickly, but all are worth glancing over as you get to know your new Fitbit.
+Some of these apps will prove essential, and some you'll grow tired of quickly, but all are worth glancing over as you get to know your new Fitbit.
 Need help discovering the top Fitbit Versa apps currently out there?
 Take a trip down below, as we round up the best options that we've played with.

-Setting up can be a bit of a hassle, as you'll need the bridge IP when getting started, but it's a great way to quickly switch between colours when your phone isn't to hand.
+Setting up can be a bit of a hassle, as you'll need the bridge IP when getting started, but it's a great way to quickly switch between colors when your phone isn't to hand.

 The New York Times